d2l-ai/d2l-en/chapter_recommender-systems/neumf.md

 ## The NeuMF model

 As aforementioned, NeuMF fuses two subnetworks.
-The GMF is a generic neural network version of matrix factorization where the input is the element-wise product of user and item latent factors.
+The GMF is a generic neural network version of matrix factorization where the input is the elementwise product of user and item latent factors.
 It consists of two neural layers:

 $$
 \mathbf{x} = \mathbf{p}_u \odot \mathbf{q}_i \\